In the beginning - a UFO over Ohio

 Later as I grew taller and bigger than him, I became her protector and because of that my mom always called me her gentle giant.
 I was also big for my age, hitting six feet in the sixth grade.
 Most people thought I was older than I was and so they treated me that way.

 But on that night in 1964 I had never felt so small and have never since.
-The Ohio River Valley UFO Incident would become my life story's seminal moment, planting in me the seed for the need to know, shattering all my perceptions of what I thought what made up my universe.
+The Ohio River Valley UFO Incident would become my life story's seminal moment, planting in me the seed for the need to know, shattering all my perceptions of what I thought made up my universe.

 Filtering it through the perspective of someone in the last quarter of his life, taking into account all my experiences and all the knowledge I've packed into my three pound brain, one fact remains, I was not only witness to something that was so far beyond what my first-grade mind couldn’t even begin to grasp, but also created something lying dormant in me that would awaken decades later that put me on a path to partial understanding of UFO the phenomenon.